 Yes!
 Check out my recipe for Pork Sinigang using the stovetop and Instant Pot.

-The bigger the better!
+Large shrimp would be ideal to make Shrimp Sinigang.
 I prefer to use 16-20 count size shrimps.
 That means you get about 16 to 20 shrimp per pound.

 Equipment